Cxdyr/WebScraper/README.md

 ## Cloning and running

-You can clone the program using git clone - (depending on cloning method)
+You can clone the program using git clone - (depending on the cloning method)
 Then to run the program install the dependencies using
-- npm install
+- ** npm install**

 Run the program using

-- npm start
+- **npm start**

 Then enter your starting URL: Please enter the starting URL: https://example.com

 The resulting scrapped web pages will be stored in the json file in root directory